decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - H: a cryptographic hash function.

+- point\_to\_octets:
-- point_to_octets: a function that returns the canonical representation of the point P as an octet string.
+a function that returns the canonical representation of the point P as an octet string.

+- octets\_to\_point:
-- octets_to_point: a function that returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point_to_octets.
+a function that returns the point P corresponding to the canonical representation ostr, or INVALID if ostr is not a valid output of point_to_octets.

+- hash\_to\_curve\_g1:
+a function that meets requirements set out in [@!I-D.irtf-cfrg-hash-to-curve].

 The RECOMMENDED hash-to-curve domain separation tag is the ciphersuite ID string defined above.